FenixAlliance/ABS.Docs/Web-Development/Blazor-Pages/Event-Handling.md

 await OnClickCallback.InvokeAsync(arg);
 ```

-Use EventCallback and EventCallback<TValue> for event handling and binding component parameters.
+Use `EventCallback` and `EventCallback<TValue>` for event handling and binding component parameters.

-Prefer the strongly typed EventCallback<TValue> over EventCallback.
-EventCallback<TValue> provides enhanced error feedback to users of the component.
+Prefer the strongly typed `EventCallback<TValue>` over `EventCallback`. `EventCallback<TValue>` provides enhanced error feedback to users of the component.
 Similar to other UI event handlers, specifying the event parameter is optional.
-Use EventCallback when there's no value passed to the callback.
+Use `EventCallback` when there's no value passed to the callback.

 # Prevent default actions

-Use the @on{DOM EVENT}:preventDefault directive attribute to prevent the default action for an event, where the {DOM EVENT} placeholder is a Document Object Model (DOM) event.
+Use the `@on{DOM EVENT}:preventDefault` directive attribute to prevent the default action for an event, where the `{DOM EVENT}` placeholder is a [Document Object Model (DOM) event](https://developer.mozilla.org/en-US/docs/Web/Events).

 When a key is selected on an input device and the element focus is on a text box, a browser normally displays the key's character in the text box.
-In the following example, the default behavior is prevented by specifying the @onkeydown:preventDefault directive attribute.
-When the focus is on the <input> element, the counter increments with the key sequence Shift++.
-The + character isn't assigned to the <input> element's value.
+In the following example, the default behavior is prevented by specifying the `@onkeydown:preventDefault` directive attribute.
+When the focus is on the `<input>` element, the counter increments with the key sequence `Shift` + `+`.
+The + character isn't assigned to the `<input>` element's value.
 For more information on keydown, see MDN Web Docs: Document: keydown event.

 ``` razor
 <p>